speedshop/openrouter-us-only-cached-guardrail/README.md

 - **Only models with prompt cache**.
 Coding agents become unusably expensive without this.
 - **Only US-based inference**.
 Rule of law and security concerns in other jurisdictions.
 - **Minimum latency/throughput**.
 No likes a slow coding agent.
+- **No OpenAI, Google or Anthropic**.
+Don't accidentally pay a bunch of money for stuff you should have bought a Max plan for.

 > [!IMPORTANT]
 > This action does not attach API keys to a guardrail.
 You still need to do that in OpenRouter.